DandyLyons/DandyLyons.github.io/content/en-gb/essays/on-the-ambuguities-of-sorry/index.md

 ---
-title: "On the Ambuguities of Sorry"
+title: On the Ambuguities of Sorry
-date: 2025-05-15T09:22:12-06:00
+date: 2025-05-15
 tags:
-    - "essays"
+  - essays
-slug: "on-the-ambuguities-of-sorry"
+slug: on-the-ambuguities-of-sorry
-description: "The word 'sorry' is a Rorschach test for our biases and beliefs.
+description: The word 'sorry' is a Rorschach test for our biases and beliefs.
 It can mean sympathy, regret, or an admission of guilt.
-Let's explore the implications of this ambiguity and how it fuels division and tribalism."
+Let's explore the implications of this ambiguity and how it fuels division and tribalism.
 ---

 ## Introduction